 Contribution: Interviews, ethnographic observations, participatory design workshop, 36 page toolkit (indesign and illustrator)

-- How to engage parents in aquatic program and support drowning prevention best practices?
+How to engage parents in the aquatic program and support drowning prevention best practices?

 Ethnographic Deep Dive

 I started with conducting ethnographic research of aquatic center and swim lessons at 3 YMCA locations in Chicago.
 The goal was to gather context for the swim experience.
 The locations were selected based on the populations served and services provided.
 Observations included parent/child pairs, older students, aquatic instructor and aquatic director.
 In total, 12 observations sessions occurred across two weeks.
 During observations, extensive notes were taken and daily affinity walls were created to record key observations and identify themes.

 While observing and talking with aquatic directors, we discovered that instructors were the essential part of the program.
 We discovered that the most effective instructors were the ones who were able to properly assess the student's ability and teach swimming related techniques through fun activities.
 Children who joined were often at various levels in swimming skills and water familiarity.
 During classes, the child with the worse swim abilities often dictated the pace of the class.
 Since classrooms were divided by skill level, swim classes often contained children of various development ages.